Opening

 Alicia Lenoir on a Méribel heart at the summit of Col de la Chambre in Méribel

-Its location is perfect, right next to the Mont Vallon gondola.
+It’s in an ideal location, just next to the Mont Vallon gondola.

-My tip
+Top tip

 My favorite runs in Méribel Centre

-The must-visit spot at Roc de Fer
+The unmissable spot: Roc de Fer

 Skier enjoying Col de la Loze in Méribel